eduHackSh/add_users/README.md

 # add_users
-A Python program that add users in Linux system using a structured document.
+A Python program that add users in Linux system using a structured document and send personalized email for them.

 Installation:
  - Clone the repository in your system: